k134n/MAST5112/README.md

 Summary of the project

-This application is created for chefs to control a menu by adding, deleting, and viewing items.
+This application is created for a chef to control a menu by adding, deleting, and viewing items.
 It enables guests to sort items based on course (starter, main course, dessert) and shows the average price of items on the menu.

 Update History